Brian Deegan: Personal life

 He has been married to Marissa Deegan since 2003.
-Together, they have three children: Hailie Deegan, who currently competes full-time in the NASCAR Truck Series driving for ThorSports Racing; Haiden, who was recently signed to Team Star Yamaha as a amateur/pro rider; and Hudson, who competes in youth motocross.
+Together, they have three children: Hailie, who currently competes full-time in Indy NXT driving for HMD Motorsports; Haiden, who was recently signed to Monster Energy Star Yamaha Racing as an amateur/pro rider; and Hudson, who competes in youth motocross.

 Deegan became a born-again Christian after a near-fatal crash in 2005.